amrayach/Quality_and_usability_SDG_project/README.md

 ### 5. [Company Evaluation: Meta-Data & Classifier Predictions](https://github.com/amrayach/Quality_and_usability_SDG_project/blob/main/5_company_scoring_meta_predictions.py)

-The first evaluation script joins the weights (sdg-prediction per sentence-count ratio) with the metadata (CO2 Emission per Million Euros Revenue t CO2e / m EUR ratio)
+The first evaluation script joins the weights (sdg-prediction per sentence-count ratio) with the metadata (CO2 Emission per Million Euros Revenue t CO2e / m EUR ratio).
+The meta data is used as punish/reward weights for the number of sdg-predicted sentences out of all sentences.

-The code makes use of the metadata in order to calculate a new Score.
-The new Score is a results from a previous score and a punish/reward to it.
+The final result is saved as a csv file which is updated in the cloud storage.

 ### 6. [Company Evaluation: SDG Keywords](https://github.com/amrayach/Quality_and_usability_SDG_project/blob/main/6_company_scoring_keywords.py)

-This code takes the results from the keyword model and calculate a score for each company.
+The second evaluation script calculates the number of detracted SDG keywords per company divided by the number of tokens per document.
+This is done like this since the detection is done on a document level counter to the model predictions which are done on a sentence level.

+**All scores are normalized to a defined scale and updated in the cloud storage accordingly.
+The final combined score of all the metrics is averaged out over 3 in the Excel sheet for now and not in any script.**

 ---